Our Hearing Dogs

 We have many wonderful partnerships with local animal shelters whose staff knows the temperament, personality and skills we are looking for in our Hearing Dog candidates.
 We are looking for dogs that have an aim to please attitude, loves people, and has true drive for the work they will be doing as a Hearing Dog.
 Our trainers do extensive behavior tests when meeting the dog to ensure this Hearing Dog hopeful has what we are looking for.
 As a program, we tend to have dogs that are no bigger than 50 lbs due to their sound alerting duties.

 Once selected, each dog receives a thorough medical examination to ensure a long healthy life.
 This includes blood work, vaccinations, and spay or neuter if necessary.
-During daily training sessions, dogs learn to respond to a variety of sounds:
+If they have any treatable medical issues, we treat them right away and once they are confirmed healthy, they are promoted to start training.
+During daily training sessions, the dogs learn to respond to 3 basic sounds:

 - Doorbell or knock

 - Emergency alarms (Fire alarm, tornado siren)

 From these 3 basic commands, the Hearing Dog is custom trained to fit the needs and life style of the client they will go on to serve.
 Additional sounds that can be trained might include a buzzer, alarm clock, baby cry, etc.

 Service dog work is not for everyone, in fact it takes a very elite dog--those who do not make the program are considered a "career change" dog and are adopted out as loving companion pets.
 Throughout a dog's training they are continuously monitored to ensure they never lose their drive and love for the work that they do!